Devonta Smith Player Prop Bets for NFL Week 7 | Philadelphia vs. Las Vegas 10/24/2021

 Matchup vs. Las Vegas

-- The 236.7 passing yards the Raiders give up per game makes them the NFL's 10th-ranked pass defense this season.
+- The 236.7 passing yards the Raiders yield per game makes them the NFL's 10th-ranked pass defense this season.

-- With nine passing TDs conceded this year, the Raiders defense is ranked ninth in the league.
+- At 1.5 passing TDs allowed per game, the Raiders defense is ranked ninth in the league.

 Recent Performances

-- In last week's outing against the Buccaneers, Smith was targeted four times, totaling 31 yards on two receptions (averaging 15.5 yards per grab).
+- In last week's matchup with the Buccaneers, Smith grabbed two passes for 31 yards (15.5 yards per reception) while being targeted four times.

-- Smith's 16 catches have gotten him 230 yards (76.7 per game) during his last three games.
-He was targeted 23 times.
+- Smith has tacked on 230 yards on 16 grabs over his last three games.
+He was targeted 23 times and put up 76.7 receiving yards per game.

 Smith's Philadelphia Teammates